 Deferred revenue primarily consists of collected, but not earned, college and Early Childhood Center (ECC) tuition for the summer (post June 30) and future semesters.
-Accordingly, this deferred revenue will be recognized as tuition and fee revenue in the subsequent fiscal year when it is earned.
+Accordingly, this deferred revenue will be recognized as tuition and fee revenue in the subsequent fiscal year when the performance obligation is met.